David Hemmings

-David Edward Leslie Hemmings (18 November 1941 – 3 December 2003) was an English actor and director.
-He is best remembered for his roles in British films and television programmes of the 1960s and 1970s, particularly his lead role as a trendy fashion photographer in the hugely successful avant-garde mystery film Blowup (1966), directed by Michelangelo Antonioni.
-Early in his career, Hemmings was a boy soprano appearing in operatic roles.
-In 1967, he co-founded the Hemdale Film Corporation.
-From the mid-1970s on, he worked mainly as a character actor and occasionally as director.
+David Leslie Edward Hemmings (18 November 1941 – 3 December 2003) was an English actor, director, and producer of film and television.
+Originally trained as a boy soprano in operatic roles, he began appearing in films as a child actor in the 1950s.
+He became an icon of Swinging London for his portrayal of a trendy fashion photographer in the critically acclaimed film Blowup (1966), directed by Michelangelo Antonioni.

+During the 1960s and 70s, Hemmings played both leading roles and major supporting parts in films like Camelot (1967), The Charge of the Light Brigade (1968), Barbarella (also 1968), Alfred the Great (1969), The Walking Stick (1970), Juggernaut (1974), Deep Red (1975), Islands in the Stream (1977), and The Prince and the Pauper (also 1977).
+In 1967, he co-founded the Hemdale Film Corporation with John Daly.

+From the late 1970s on, Hemmings appeared mainly in supporting roles, and increasingly as a director.
+His second feature film, The 14 (1973), won the Silver Bear at the 23rd Berlin International Film Festival.
+He directed the cult horror film The Survivor (1981) in Australia.
+After moving to the United States in the 1980s, he directed episodes of television series like Magnum, P.I. and The A-Team.
+He continued acting in major motion pictures, notably Gladiator (2000), Spy Game (2001), and Gangs of New York (2002), until his death in 2003.

 Early life

-David Hemmings was born in Guildford, Surrey, to a biscuit salesman father.
+David Hemmings was born in Guildford, Surrey, to a father who was a biscuit salesman, and a mother who was a homemaker.

 Benjamin Britten

-His education at Alleyn's School, Glyn Grammar School in Ewell, and the Arts Educational Schools led him to start his career performing as a boy soprano in several works by the composer Benjamin Britten, who formed a close friendship with him at this time.
-Most notably, Hemmings created the role of Miles in Britten's chamber opera Turn of the Screw (1954).
-His intimate, yet innocent, relationship with Britten is described in John Bridcut's book Britten's Children (2006).
+His education at Alleyn's School, Glyn Grammar School in Ewell and the Arts Educational Schools led him to music performance at the start of his career.
+He sang as a boy soprano in several works by composer Benjamin Britten, who formed a close friendship with him at this time.
+Most notably Hemmings created the role of Miles in Britten's chamber opera Turn of the Screw (1954).
+His intimate yet non-sexual relationship with Britten is described in John Bridcut's book Britten's Children (2006).

-Although many commentators identified Britten's relationship with Hemmings as based on an infatuation, throughout his life, Hemmings maintained categorically that Britten's conduct with him was beyond reproach at all times.
+Although many commentators identified Britten's relationship with Hemmings as based on an infatuation, throughout his life Hemmings maintained categorically that Britten's conduct with him was beyond reproach at all times.
 Hemmings had earlier played the title role in Britten's The Little Sweep (1952), which was part of Britten's Let's Make an Opera! children's production.

-Britten's interest in Hemmings ceased very abruptly, from the moment his voice broke, which occurred unexpectedly while singing the aria "Malo" during a performance of The Turn of the Screw in 1956 in Paris.
+Britten's interest in Hemmings ceased abruptly from the moment his voice broke, which occurred unexpectedly while he was singing the aria 'Malo' during a performance of The Turn of the Screw in 1956 in Paris.
 Britten was furious, waved Hemmings away, and never had any further contact with him.